CristinaMSF/CristinaMSF/README.md

 - Python • Power BI • SQL • Tableau • GitHub
 - APIs • Web Scraping (BeautifulSoup, Selenium)
 - Pandas • Seaborn • Matplotlib • Visual Studio Code

   ---

+### 💡 Personal Projects
+In addition to my academic and professional projects, I am currently working on several personal data analysis projects.
+These projects allow me to explore new tools, techniques, and domains of interest, while continuing to develop my skills in data analytics and data visualization.

+Stay tuned for more updates as I continue to build and share my personal work!

+---